Sustainable Business Practices

 Resources Saved Last Year

 While everyone has some sort of “green” catchphrase, we prove our commitment with measurable results.
-For nearly 50 years we have saved thousands of tons worth of recyclable material.
-Led by our remanufactured auto parts the following images are examples of some of the resources we recycled in 2018 alone.
+For 50 years we have saved tens of thousands of tons worth of recyclable materials.
+Led by our remanufactured auto parts the following images are examples of some of the resources we've remanufactured and recycled in 2019 alone.

 What is Remanufacturing?